-Saeeq Shajjan is licensed by the Afghanistan Independent Bar Association (License No. 153) to practice law and appear before all courts in Afghanistan.
-He is also one of the few qualified and appointed arbitrators by the Afghanistan Center for Commercial Dispute Resolution of the Afghanistan Chamber of Commerce and Industries.
+Mr. Saeeq Shajjan is practicing Law under the license No. 153 (one of the earliest) issued by the Afghanistan Independent Bar Association.
+Thus he can appear before all courts in Afghanistan.
+Mr. Shajjan remains to be one of the few qualified and appointed arbitrators by the Afghanistan Center for Commercial Dispute Resolution of the Afghanistan Chamber of Commerce and Industries.

-In addition to his extensive law practice, Mr. Shajjan has far-reaching experience in working on rule of law projects and capacity building in the legal profession in Afghanistan.
+Additionally, Mr. Shajjan has immensely contributed to skill development of the legal community in post-conflict Afghanistan through the transfer of knowledge.
 He has trained Afghan judges, prosecutors, defense attorneys and young graduates of Afghan law schools from across Afghanistan.
-He has also worked for the Government of Afghanistan as Senior Advisor on Policies and Legislation with the Independent Administrative Reform and Civil Service Commission (IARCSC).
+Mr. Shajjan worked for the Government of Afghanistan as Senior Advisor on Policies and Legislation with the Independent Administrative Reform and Civil Service Commission (IARCSC).

 Mr. Shajjan distinguished himself as a leading scholar by joining numerous academic panels in the United States and speaking on different issues, particularly about the rule of law in Afghanistan.
 He spoke at Harvard Law School, the Harvard Kennedy School of Government, Boston University Law School, La Verne College of Law, Williams College, Simmons College and Walker Institute of International and Area Studies.
 Mr. Shajjan continues his promising efforts in advocating for the rule of law and building up a legal profession in Afghanistan that is up to global standards.
 Mr. Shajjan has been an active voice on Afghanistan legal and political issues and has been interviewed and quoted by numerous local and western media outlets.
 He teaches in Afghan private law schools on a part-time basis as well.